Reactions may either have partial kinetic information given by

 the value of the stoichiometry attribute it is computed automatically by the implementation.

-values will be overwritten so that they become correct if necessary.
+User defined stoichiometry values will be overwritten so that they become correct if necessary.

-We also have expressions
+We also have expressions defined by macros.
+These

-can be refered to by using the tag expr
+can be refered to by using the tag expr.

 <!ELEMENT expression (%expression;)>